Holly Willoughby’s £89 floral midi is from this sustainable brand

 Where is Holly Willoughby’s outfit from and where can I buy it?

-Holly Willoughby’s outfit today is a floral pink midi dress from sustainable brand Albaray, and it costs just £89.
+Holly Willoughby’s outfit today is a blue floral midi dress from La Redoute and costs just £55.

 Does Holly Willoughby wear her own clothes on This Morning?